Being anxious in social situations

 - Everyone else has lots of friends.

 If these thoughts become regular fixtures in our minds, social events will get increasingly difficult.
-Going to parties, meeting friends, or even joining in a conversation can feel uncomfortable or even overwhelming and cause feelings of anxiety.
+Going to parties, meeting friends, or even joining in a conversation can feel uncomfortable.
+They may even become overwhelming and cause feelings of anxiety.

 Avoiding people might seem like a solution, but sadly it will make the problem worse.
-If we don’t show up or make the effort, then we don’t have a chance to break the cycle and challenge some of these thoughts.
+If we don’t show up or make the effort, we won’t have a chance to break the cycle and challenge some of these thoughts.
 We will continue to experience anxiety in social situations.

 What makes us feel anxiety in social situations?